Shotix/CustomWhitelist/README.md

 <h1 align="center">Custom Whitelist<project-name></h1>

 <p align="center"><project-description>With this Bukkit Minecraft Plugin everybody is able to join your server but only Players that have the correct Password are able to play on it.</p>

+## Important information

+This little project is just a fun project I am currently working on.
+Please keep in mind that the code is not well structured and only barly working at this state.
+The current available version (v.09-preRelease) IS working but only if you also download the "playerJoinTriesTemplate.json" file and put it in your server folder.
+This will be fixed in the 1.0 release version.

+ If you find any bugs or want to help feel free to use the Discussion or Issues page to let me know.
+I'll try to be as active as I can here.

 ## Available Commands